Table of Contents Show

 - The plant is said to have curing properties for hydrophobia.

-Presently sack up.
-Keeping all these in mind, not forgetting what not to contact, go berry picking.
+Keeping all these in mind and not forgetting what not to contact, go berry picking.
 Rush!
 Your companions, the bears, might be munching on them and leave nothing for you.